ovidiu1974/amiga4recalbox/README.md

 WHD games in direct mode
 ------------------------
 - unzip them, delete the .info file at the same level than the folder, copy to your roms folder or subfolder
-- you'll need a custom .uae file at the same level than the folder with the same name, generate one (genUAE.sh /recalbox/share/roms/amiga will generate an uae for every folder in the amiga roms folders, you can off course use subfolders), you can also simply copy and rename one of the sample whd uae file from recalbox/share/emulateurs
+- you'll need a custom .uae file at the same level than the folder with the same name, generate one ( /recalbox/share/emulateurs/genUAE.sh /recalbox/share/roms/amiga1200 will generate an uae for every folder in the amiga roms folders, you can off course use subfolders), you can also simply copy and rename one of the sample whd uae file from recalbox/share/emulateurs

 KNOWN BUGS
 ------------